Sakuraco Logo

 Patience

 Because maple trees take so long to grow to their most mature height, they are a common symbol of patience.
 For instance, maple trees must take about twenty to thirty years to reach their required length or height.
+To humans, momiji further represents that we must take time to reach our goals.
+Rushing to our goals will only make things worse.
+This is why we appreciate the timeless beauty of the Japanese maple tree.

 Endurance

 Red maple trees in Japan are famous for their association of partial shade areas so that they can still grow mature and beautiful even though there is just a little exposure to sunlight.
-These trees reflect to humans the ability to survive without giving up no matter how difficult the challenge they have encountered or how bad the environment existed.
+These trees reflect to humans the ability to survive without giving up no matter how difficult the challenge they have encountered or how bad the environment exists.

 Arrival of Autumn